CoderichLLC/nodejs-graphql-shape/README.md

 Shape the response of your GraphQL queries, **declaratively!**

-This project explores the concept of Query and Transformation Collocation in **GraphQL**.
+This project explores the concept of Query and *Transformation Collocation* in **GraphQL**.

-It utilizes [JSONPath+](https://www.npmjs.com/package/jsonpath-plus) syntax to help extract and transform data to any shape!
+It leverages [JSONPath+](https://www.npmjs.com/package/jsonpath-plus) syntax to help select and transform data to any shape you need!

 ---